Ontica/Zacatecas.Empiria.Land/README.md

 [Government of the State of Zacatecas](https://zacatecas.gob.mx/), Mexico, just for the land titles recording solution.

-The backend of the product is based on C# 8.0 and .NET Framework 4.8 with ASP .NET Web Api, and can be compiled using Visual Studio 2019 Community Edition.
+The backend of the product is based on C# 8.0 and .NET Framework 4.8 with ASP .NET Web Api, and can be compiled using Visual Studio 2022 Community Edition.

-The frontend runs on modern browsers and is based on Angular 11 and TypeScript 4, and can be updated using Visual Studio Code 1.5.
+The frontend runs on modern browsers and is based on Angular 14 and TypeScript 4, and can be updated using Visual Studio Code.

 As other Empiria products, this solution runs over [Empiria Framework](https://github.com/Ontica/Empiria.Core) components and, as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).